androbelgica/SOS/docs/PRODUCT_CATEGORIES_EXTENSION.md

-# 🛒 Product Categories Extension Guide
+# 🛒 Cart & Cook: Product Categories Extension Guide

 ## Overview
-This guide details how to extend your existing Seafood Online Store web app to support additional product categories: **Meat, Vegetables, and Fruits**.
+This guide details how to extend your Cart & Cook web app to support additional product categories: **Meat, Vegetables, and Fruits**.
 The goal is to transform the platform into a flexible online grocery store supporting multiple product types, each with their own inventory, listings, and recipe associations.

 ---